 Partners: Haaga-Helia (coordinator), Laurea University of Applied Sciences (co-implementor), Kotka-Hamina regional development company Cursor Oy.
 The operation of the project is managed by the joint steering group of the AI-TIE and AI-TIE Etelä-Suomi projects, which includes the following network organizations: Finland’s Artificial Intelligence Accelerator FAIA, MyData Global, Helsinki Region Chamber of Commerce, Länsi-Uusimaa Chamber of Commerce, Itä-Uusimaa Development Service Posintra Oy, Uudenmaan yrittäjät, NewCo Helsinki, Central Uusimaa Business Development Center – KEUKE, Health Capital Helsinki, Healthtech Finland, The Chemical Industry Federation of Finland and Sailab MedTech Finland.

-Funding: European Regional Development Fund (REACT-EU), Helsinki-Uusimaa Regional Council.
+Funding: European Regional Development Fund (REACT-EU), Helsinki-Uusimaa Regional Council and Regional Council of Kymenlaakso.
 The project is funded as part of the European Union’s response to the Covid-19 pandemic.